Pratikshinde55/jenkins-aws-web-deployment/README.md

 ❄️Step-2:  (On Jenkins) (webserver job)

 Now on jenkins i created two Jobs
-- 1st job (gitHubjob1) that pull code from gitHub and deploy that Code on webserver location /var/www/html .
+- 1st job (webserver) that create websever setup by using jenkins.
-- 2nd job (webserver) that create websever setup by using jenkins.
+- 1nd job (gitHubjob1) that pull code from gitHub and deploy that Code on webserver location /var/www/html .

 1st create webserver job :